ornfelt/dots/.config/awesome/lain/wiki/weather.md

 Hovering over ``obj`` will display the notification.

-## Keybindings
+## Key bindings

-You can create a keybinding for the weather popup like this:
+You can create a key binding for the weather pop-up like this:

 ```lua
 awful.key( { "Mod1" }, "w", function () myweather.show(5) end )
 ```

-where ``show`` argument is an integer defining timeout seconds.
+Where the ``show`` argument is an integer defining timeout seconds.